allan-nganga/django_invoice_generator/README.md

 # django_invoice_generator

+Project Name: Invoice Generator

-This is an invoice generator built using python and django framework
+This is an invoice generator built using python and django framework that takes user input and generates an invoice.